MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/Layout.md

 Returns the lines of the `$layout` as a list.

-Use the faster [method `$Pango`.Layout.get_lines_readonly] if you do not plan to modify the contents of the lines (glyphs, glyph widths, etc.).
+Use the faster `.get-lines-readonly()` if you do not plan to modify the contents of the lines (glyphs, glyph widths, etc.).

     method get-lines (--> N-SList )

-Return value; a `GSList` containing the lines in the layout.
-This points to internal data of the `PangoLayout` and must be used with care.
+Return value; a *GSList* containing the lines in the layout.
+This points to internal data of the **Gnome::Pango::Layout** and must be used with care.
 It will become invalid on any change to the layout's text or properties..

 get-lines-readonly
 ------------------

 Returns the lines of the `$layout` as a list.

-This is a faster alternative to [method `$Pango`.Layout.get_lines], but the user is not expected to modify the contents of the lines (glyphs, glyph widths, etc.).
+This is a faster alternative to `.get-lines()`, but the user is not expected to modify the contents of the lines (glyphs, glyph widths, etc.).

     method get-lines-readonly (--> N-SList )

-Return value; a `GSList` containing the lines in the layout.
-This points to internal data of the `PangoLayout` and must be used with care.
+Return value; a *GSList* containing the lines in the layout.
+This points to internal data of the **Gnome::Pango::Layout** and must be used with care.
 It will become invalid on any change to the layout's text or properties.
 No changes should be made to the lines..

 get-log-attrs
 -------------